Henry Daglish: Premier of Western Australia

 The Labor Party supported all but two pieces of the government's legislation during the fourth parliament.
 Despite this, they withdrew support for the James Ministry in August 1903.
 At the July 1904 state election, Daglish was re-elected with 80% of Subiaco's vote.
 The Labor Party won 22 seats, James's Ministerialist faction won 18 seats, and independents won 10 seats.
 The number of seats Labor won surprised most people, many of whom expected only a modest increase over the seven seats won in 1901.
 Two bills that passed in the previous session of parliament helped Labor; the Redistribution of Seats Act 1904 created new electorates in areas where Labor did well, and the Electoral Act 1904 abolished plural voting for property owners and made it easier for newcomers to Western Australia to qualify for the electoral roll.

 Labor leader Robert Hastie said James should not resign until parliament met, and so James continued as premier following the election.
 On 8 July 1904, the Labor Party caucus elected Daglish as the party's leader.
 Labor leader Hastie was universally hated and the leadership ballot was initially going to be between Hastie, Daglish, George Taylor, Patrick Lynch, Wallace Nelson and Henry Ellis.
 Hastie pulled out of the contest, and only Daglish and Taylor were left.
 Newspapers reported the vote was almost unanimously for Daglish.
 The party decided to sit in opposition and not try and seek government because the caucus had been divided on whether to align with independents sympathetic for the party's cause.
 When Daglish was elected Labor leader, the Sunday Figaro, a newspaper in Kalgoorlie, said he was "certainly one of the best debaters in the Legislative Assembly.
 He is a quiet, deliberate speaker, given more to argument than declamation, bearing in this respect a likeness to [Prime Minister Chris Watson]".

-On 10 August, Daglish successfully moved a motion of no confidence and James resigned as premier.
+On 9 August, Daglish successfully moved a motion of no confidence and James resigned as premier on 10 August.
 Governor Frederick Bedford then swore in Daglish as premier of Western Australia, colonial treasurer and minister for education.
 He was the first Labor Party premier of WA, the sixth overall, and at 37 years of age, the youngest premier of the state at the time and the fourth-youngest as of 2022.
 Daglish's Cabinet were sworn in the same day; his party granted him the freedom to choose his own cabinet.
 Due to constitutional requirements that at least one minister be from the Legislative Council, Daglish invited John Drew, an unaligned politician, into the ministry, resulting in criticism from within his own party.
 Despite becoming premier, Daglish did not move from Subiaco to a more affluent area as many other premiers had.
 Immediate problems for Daglish were the state's poor financial situation and an inexperienced cabinet made up of unions that were hostile to each other.